fabric8io-images/s2i/karaf/README.md

 The example above is pretty handy for multimodule projects.

-Another useful option is the MAVEN_BUILD_DIR environment variable.
+Another useful option is the ARTIFACT_DIR environment variable.
 This variable defines where in the source tree the output will be generated.
 By default the image assumes ./target.
 If its another directory we need to specify the option.

 A more complete version of the previous example would then be:

-    s2i build -e "MAVEN_BUILD_DIR=path/to/module/target,MAVEN_ARGS=install -pl some.groupId:some.artifactId -am" <git repo url> fabric8/s2i-karaf <target image name>
+    s2i build -e "ARTIFACT_DIR=path/to/module/target,MAVEN_ARGS=install -pl some.groupId:some.artifactId -am" <git repo url> fabric8/s2i-karaf <target image name>

 ### Real world examples: